An Appeal to Reason

 has the reputation for making the biggest mistake in the history of infrastructure projects to solve traffic congestion.
 Simply put, a projected couple billion-dollar tunnel project wound up taking 20 years and costing $20-billion.
 It only makes way for 130,000 cars per day from one point to another, ignoring the rest of the traffic and parking problems throughout the city.

 Assuming that they were in volume production, it would have cost a tenth as much and taken one tenth the time to simply give away 100,000 Tangos for free.
-In volume production, the Tango would cost about $10,000 plus a battery with 100-mile range for an additional $10,000.
-Or, the battery could be rented for less than the monthly cost of gasoline for a typical car.
+In volume production, the Tango would cost about $10,000 plus a battery with 200 km range for an additional $10,000.
+Or, the battery could be rented for less than the monthly cost of petrol for a typical car.

 Furthermore, giving away Tangos would not have caused any disruption due to construction during those 20 years.

 Because it is surrounded by water, and suburbs are spread out over a large area, the current plan to fix the road infrastructure is projected to cost an unthinkable $68-billion over the next 30 years, that will have to be paid back by taxes, tolls, congestion charges, etc. It is predicted that after all of this expense, traffic will only be moving at 1/2 the current speed.

 A projected $4.6-billion harbor crossing is just the beginning.
 It will only move 75,000 cars per day each way, from one specific location to another.
 Motorway lanes are naturally restricted to 2,000 cars per hour.
 Traffic engineers know that as you approach this limit, adding 10% more cars drops the average speed to half.

 With foresight, Auckland has the ability to avoid a situation that could even dwarf the Boston "Big Dig" as the world's most flagrant infrastructure mistake.